Adish2406/Lyrica/README.md

 # 🎵 Lyrica

 **Lyrica** is a modern, minimalist music streaming web app inspired by Spotify.
-Built with Next.js and TypeScript, it offers a clean UI, responsive design, and seamless audio playback.
+Built with Next.js and TypeScript, it offers a clean UI, responsive design, seamless audio playback, and integrates third-party services like **Stripe** for payments and **Supabase** for authentication and database functionality.

 - **Live Demo**: [https://lyrica-sable-eta.vercel.app](https://lyrica-sable-eta.vercel.app)
 - **GitHub Repository**: [github.com/Adish2406/lyrica](https://github.com/Adish2406/lyrica)